material-components/material-components-web/packages/mdc-textfield/README.md

 --- | ---
 `mdc-text-field-textarea-corner-radius($radius)` | Customizes the border radius for a `<textarea>` variant.
 `mdc-text-field-textarea-fill-color($color)` | Customizes the color of the background of the textarea.
-`mdc-text-field-textarea-stroke-color($color)` | Customizes the color of the border of the textarea.
+`mdc-text-field-textarea-outline-color($color)` | Customizes the color of the border of the textarea.

 #### Mixins for Text Field Fullwidth